Rokicto/ooxx1024/readme.md

 A high-speed Robust Torrent Download Package

 # Install
+You can install ooxx1024 with pip:

+	pip install ooxx1024

-Just download and unzip. <br>Change your direction to the file then type following command:
+Or download the source code and unzip. <br>Change your direction to the file then use following command:

 	python setup.py install